henaragmbh/henaraapis/documentation/customer_api/README.md

 Each call to the gRPC-API requires authentication.
 To authenticate, clients use the HTTP-header *"access_token: <access_token>"*.
 In gRPC this is a value in the metadata of the request.

-The access token is a base64-encoded GUID which is set in the test services configuration *config.env*.
+The access token is a base64-encoded GUID which is set in the test services *config.env*.

 [This online tool](https://toolslick.com/conversion/data/guid) works fine for GUID format conversions.